beartype/beartype/README.rst

     * **is_pep484_tower**\ : bool = False

-       ``True`` only if enabling support for the `PEP 484-compliant implicit numeric tower <implicit numeric tower_>`__ (i.e., lossy conversion of integers to floating-point numbers as well as both integers and floating-point numbers to complex numbers).
+      ``True`` only if enabling support for `PEP 484's implicit numeric tower
+      <implicit numeric tower_>`__ (i.e., lossy conversion of integers to
+      floating-point numbers as well as both integers and floating-point numbers to complex numbers).
 Specifically, enabling this instructs beartype to automatically expand:

       * All ``float`` type hints to ``float | int``, thus implicitly accepting both integers and floating-point numbers for objects annotated as only accepting floating-point numbers.
       * All ``complex`` type hints to ``complex | float | int``, thus implicitly accepting integers, floating-point, and complex numbers for objects annotated as only accepting complex numbers.

       Defaults to ``False`` to minimize precision error introduced by lossy conversions from integers to floating-point numbers to complex numbers.
       Since most integers do *not* have exact representations as floating-point numbers, each conversion of an integer into a floating-point number typically introduces a small precision error that accumulates over multiple conversions and operations into a larger precision error.
       Enabling this improves the usability of public APIs at a cost of introducing precision errors.

       The standard use case is to dynamically define your own app-specific ``@beartype`` decorator unconditionally enabling support for the implicit